Hyperfiniteness of the boundary action of virtually special groups: Introduction

 A classical result in this direction is that the natural action of the free group $F_2$ on its Gromov boundary induces the hyperfinite orbit equivalence relation, which follows from the hyperfiniteness of tail equivalence relations by Dougherty-Jackson-Kechris (see \cite{DJK94}).
 A breakthrough was achieved in \cite{HSS20} by Huang-Sabok-Shinko, where they generalized this result to every cubulated hyperbolic group.
-Later, this was further generalized to every hyperbolic group by Marquis-Sabok in \cite{MS20} and led to extensive research on hyperfiniteness of the orbit equivalence relation on the Gromov boundary induced by natural group actions on hyperbolic spaces (see \cite{Mar19,PS21,Kar22,Oya24,KEOSS24,NV25}).
+Later, this was further generalized to every hyperbolic group by Marquis-Sabok in \cite{MS20} and led to extensive research on hyperfiniteness of the orbit equivalence relation on the Gromov boundary induced by natural group actions on hyperbolic spaces (see \cite{Mar19,PS21,Kar22,Oya24,KEOSS24,NV25,KOO26}).

-The purpose of this paper is to open up another generalization of \cite{HSS20}, which is for group actions on CAT(0) cube complexes (see Corollary \ref{cor:hyperfinite Roller bdry of cubulated hyp gp}).
-Theorem \ref{thm:main} below is our main theorem (see Section \ref{sec:Nonpositively curved cube complexes} for relevant notions). \begin{thm} Let $X$ be a CAT(0) cube complex and $G$ be a countable group acting virtually specially on $X$.
+The purpose of this paper is to open up another generalization of \cite{HSS20}, which is for group actions on CAT(0) cube complexes.
+Theorem \ref{thm:main} below is our main theorem (see Section \ref{sec:Nonpositively curved cube complexes} for relevant notions).
+We actually prove a more general result in Theorem \ref{thm:hyperfinite of virt special groups} without cocompactness.
+In Section \ref{sec:Cubulated hyperbolic group}, we verify that this is indeed a generalization of \cite{HSS20} (see Corollary \ref{cor:hyperfinite Roller bdry of cubulated hyp gp}).
+The point here is that \cite{HSS20} considers actions on the Gromov boundary, while Theorem \ref{thm:main} considers actions on the Roller boundary. \begin{thm} Let $X$ be a CAT(0) cube complex and $G$ be a countable group acting virtually cocompact specially on $X$.
 Then, the orbit equivalence relation $E_G^{\partial_\R X}$ induced by the action of $G$ on the Roller boundary $\partial_\R X$ of $X$ is hyperfinite. \end{thm} Special cube complexes are a very important class of cube complexes introduced by Haglund-Wise in \cite{HW08}.
 It is a higher-dimensional generalization of graphs and its fundamental group has nice separability properties such as residual finiteness.
 This notion was a crucial piece of the solution of Virtual Haken Conjecture and Virtual Fibering Conjecture by Agol in \cite{Ian13}, where Agol proved that every cubulated hyperbolic group is virtually special.
+Here, it is worth mentioning that Guentner-Niblo showed in \cite{GN11} that if a countable group acts on a finite dimensional CAT(0) cube complex, then the induced action on the Roller compactification is topologically amenable if and only if every vertex stabilizer is amenable (see \cite[Section 4]{GN11} and \cite{NS13}).